mattschofield/knapsackery/README.md

 At the minute, the different Vans are stored in MongoDB, and the server will use the database in it's calculations.

-First, start the server with:
+First, start the database with:

+    ~$ (sudo) mongod

+and the node server with:

     ~$ npm start

+Make sure everything's ok with:

+    ~$ make test

 To test with the sample Item sets, run:

     ~$ make api-test

-Which will print the output of the algorithm using the items stored in lib/packages.json.
+Which will print the output of the packing algorithm using the items stored in lib/packages.json.

 ## Notes